 In 2009 the library, Senior Computer Lab and Year 5 Block underwent major refurbishment.

 Thanks to the Federal Government "Building Education Revolution" Scheme, in 2012 our School completed a new Multipurpose Centre which has been utilised for the School Tuckshop.
-Music classes and performances, Drama classes and performances, HPE classes and other school activities such as Assemblies and Liturgies are held here.
+Incursions, Drama classes and performances, HPE classes and other school activities such as Assemblies and Liturgies are held here.
 It is also hired out to community groups and used for Parish events.

 When deciding on the name of the Centre, the School and Parish community were canvassed and it was decided to stay in the theme of the School and utilise its motto; "To Love is to Serve" (Amare est Servire), and label the building the Amare Centre.
 The Amare Centre was officially opened by the Most Rev Bishop Joseph Oudeman on November 1, 2013.

-© Brisbane Catholic Education, Sacred Heart Parish School (2016)
+© Brisbane Catholic Education, Sacred Heart School (2016)